 Have you ever found yourself thinking, "Wow, that's terrible.
-I should really do something," after hearing about proposed legislation in Pierre or seeing the latest headlines about local politics?
+I should really do something," after reading the latest headlines about local politics or seeing your elected officials spoofed on "Saturday Night Live?"

 Well, you definitely can.
 We're here to help get you started.